 Factbox: Views of Republicans to lead key energy committees

-WASHINGTON (Reuters) - Republicans gained control of the U.S. House of Representatives in Tuesday's elections, picking up at least 60 seats, and now will take control of powerful committees that will likely derail President Barack Obama's plans for comprehensive energy legislation.
+WASHINGTON (Reuters) - Republicans have gained control of the U.S. House of Representatives, picking up at least 60 seats and virtually destroying President Barack Obama's hopes of moving on comprehensive energy legislation in the new Congress.

-Republicans have opposed ideas such as cap-and-trade to control emissions and relying on renewable fuels to solve America's energy problems.
-Instead they generally support expanded use of traditional energy sources.
+Republicans have opposed ideas such as cap-and-trade energy policy and relying heavily on renewables to solve America's energy problems and instead will support expanded use of traditional energy sources.

 Here are the Republicans likely to head key committees that will shape energy legislation during the next Congress: